Skarlso/eksctl/userdocs/src/usage/customizing-the-kubelet.md

 In this example, given instances of type `m5a.xlarge` which have 4 vCPUs and 16GiB of memory, the `Allocatable` amount of CPUs would be 3.4 and 15.4 GiB of memory.
-It is important to know that the values specified in the config file for the the fields in `kubeletExtraconfig` will completely overwrite the default values specified by eksctl.
+It is important to know that the values specified in the config file for the fields in `kubeletExtraconfig` will completely overwrite the default values specified by eksctl.
 However, omitting one or more `kubeReserved` parameters will cause the missing parameters to be defaulted to sane values based on the aws instance type being used.

 ### A note on the `kubeReserved` calculation for NodeGroups with mixed instances

-While it is generally recommended to configure a mixed instance NodeGroup to use instances with the same CPU and RAM configuration; that's not a strict requirement.
-Therefore the `kubeReserved` calculation uses the _smallest instance_ in the `InstanceDistribution.InstanceTypes` field.
+While it is generally recommended configuring a mixed instance NodeGroup to use instances with the same CPU and RAM configuration; that's not a strict requirement.
+Therefore, the `kubeReserved` calculation uses the _smallest instance_ in the `InstanceDistribution.InstanceTypes` field.
 This way NodeGroups with disparate instance types will not reserve too many resources on the smallest instance.
 However, this could lead to a reservation that is too small for the largest instance type.